-Similar Species: The hellbender can be differentiated from the mudpuppy (Necturus maculosus), the only other large aquatic salamander in the state, by its lack of external gills and the obvious fleshy lateral folds.
+The Hellbender can be differentiated from the morphologically similar Mudpuppy (Necturus maculosus), the only other large aquatic salamander in the state, by its lack of external gills and the obvious fleshy lateral folds.

-Conservation: Hellbenders are in dramatic decline in Indiana and could potentially become extirpated in the near future.
-Once found in a number of southern Indiana rivers, hellbenders have dissapeared from most of their former range.
+Hellbenders are in dramatic decline in Indiana and could potentially become extirpated in the near future.
+Once found in a number of rivers in southern Indiana, Hellbenders have disappeared from most of their former range.
 Siltation and pollution are largely responsible for this decline, but disease, reproductive isolation, and accidental take of adults may have hurt populations as well.
-All salamanders that have been found in recent years have been adults indicating that breeding may not even be taking place, in which case, the hellbender will likely dissapear from the state in a matter of years.
-The IDNR closely moniters the remaining population of hellbenders in Indiana and plans for a larger scale research project to aid in their conservation and preservation are currently underway.
+All salamanders that have been found in recent years have been adults indicating that breeding may not even be taking place, in which case, the hellbender will likely disappear from the state in a matter of years.
+The IDNR closely monitors the remaining population of Hellbenders in Indiana and plans for a larger scale research project to aid in their conservation and preservation are currently underway.
 It is illegal to search for and capture this species in Indiana without a permit.
 The population is very fragile and any unnecessary disturbances to their habitat (such as accidentally breaking the rocks they use for cover or accidentally squishing the adults under their rocks) could have a negative impact on the remaining animals.
-The hellbender is listed as state endangered in Indiana.
+The Hellbenders is listed as state endangered in Indiana.